 For the Chocolate:

-In a large sauce pan over medium high heat, add one of the 12 ounce bottles of pale or amber ale.
+- In a large sauce pan over medium high heat, add 1 cup beer (reserve the remaining beer).
 Allow beer to boil and reduce until thick and syrupy and only about 1 tsp remains, about 20 minutes.
 Set aside.
-(Note: if you want a lower level of beer taste, skip this step and substitute the “extract” you have just made with 1 tsp of vanilla extract in the later step that calls for the beer extract)
+(Note: if you want a lower level of beer taste, skip this step and substitute the "extract" you have just made with 1 tsp of vanilla extract in the later step that calls for the beer extract)

-In a different large sauce pan over high heat, add the butter, brown sugar and remaining 12 ounce bottle or amber or pale ale.
-Bring to a boil while stirring.
-Once the caramel has reached a boil, clip a candy thermometer to the side of the pot, taking care that the tip doesn’t touch the bottom.
-Add the cream and allow to boil untouched until the liquid reaches 240 degrees.
-Don’t stir after the cream has been added or you’ll scorch the cream.
-The caramel will reach 200 degrees rather quickly,but will take more than 20 minutes to reach 240.
+- In a large sauce pan over high heat add both sugars, butter, cream, corn syrup and remaining 1/2 cup beer.
+Stir until butter has melted and then stop stirring while the candy boils (you can occasionally swirl the pan), clip a candy thermometer to the side of the pot, taking care that the tip doesn't touch the bottom.
+Allow to boil untouched until the liquid reaches 244 degrees.
+The caramel will reach 200 degrees rather quickly,but will take 15-20 minutes to reach 244.
 The last few degrees climb quickly so stay close to your pot.

-Once the caramel has reached 240, remove from heat.
-Add the reduced beer “extract” that you have set aside and stir until the bubbling has subsided.
-Pour it into prepared loaf pan, allow to sit at room temperature for 10 minutes, then refrigerate until set, about 30 minutes.
-Remove parchment paper from pan and lay on a flat surface.
-Cut into 6 sections, the caramel will still be very soft.
-Cut six strips of wax paper.
-Roll each section of caramel into a log in a strip of wax paper.
-Refrigerate the logs until firm, about 3 hours.
+- Once the caramel has reached 244, remove from heat.
+Add the reduced beer "extract" that you have set aside and stir until the bubbling has subsided.
+Pour it into prepared loaf pan, allow to sit at room temperature for 10 minutes, then refrigerate until set, about 2 hours.
+Cut into squares.

-Cut each log into cubes.
-One at a time, place the cubes into the chocolate with a fork.
-Roll around until covered, remove and add to a piece of wax paper.
-Once 4 cubes have been covered in chocolate transfer the cubes to the refrigerator, repeat with remaining caramels.
-Chill until set, about 10 minutes, sprinkle with flakey sea salt prior to serving if desired.
+- One at a time, place the squares into the chocolate with a fork.
+Roll around until covered, remove and add to a piece of wax paper, sprinkle with sea salt if desired.
+Once the squares been covered in chocolate transfer the to the refrigerator, repeat with remaining caramel.
+Chill until set, about 10 minutes.